Updated March 31, 2026

 - Workers' compensation is required in Virginia for businesses with 2 or more employees, with exemptions for sole proprietors, partners, corporate officers, and farm laborers.

-- Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so a painting contractor certificate of insurance may be needed before starting work.
+- Most commercial leases in Virginia require proof of general liability coverage, so a painting contractor certificate of insurance may be needed before starting work.

 - Many Virginia jobsite insurance requirements are driven by client contracts, so painting contractor liability coverage in Virginia should be reviewed before bids are accepted.